 This post is sponsored by Tropic Isle.
 I only work with brands I love, so thank you for helping me to support them.

 Ok who has postpartum baby hairs?
-What about short lashes, or lashes damaged by extensions?
+Do you want to improve your lashes growth, or have lashes damaged by extensions?
 HOLLA!
 If you follow me on Instagram, you’ve seen how ridiculous my baby hairs are.
 They just pop out at random and look absurd.
 I’ve also severely destroyed my lashes by doing extensions.
 When I was contacted by Tropic Isle Living to try their Jamaican Black Castor Oil, I jumped on the chance to see what it could do for my hair.

-How to Grow Lashes and Baby Hairs with Castor Oil
+How to Improve Lashes Growth and Baby Hairs with Castor Oil

 Tropic Isle Living is an Atlanta-based company that makes organic hair and skin products for every ethnicity.
-I had the pleasure of trying their Jamaican Black Castor Oil, Black Castor Oil with Aloe Vera, Coconut Oil Hair Treatment, and Island Spice Body Lotion.
-I’ve been applying the Jamaican Black Castor Oil to my baby hairs and eyelashes for a month now and have seen significant growth!
+I had the pleasure of trying their Jamaican Black Castor Oil with Aloe Vera, Coconut Oil Hair Treatment, and Island Spice Body Lotion.
+I’ve been applying the Jamaican Black Castor Oil to my baby hairs and eyelashes for a month now and have seen significant lashes growth!

 Look at those eyelashes!
 I was using R&F Lash Boost and now I switch between the two.
 What I really appreciate about the Jamaican black castor oil is that it’s also conditioning and strengthening, so my hair and lashes have never been healthier.
 The Black Castor Oil that I’ve been using from Tropic Isle is hand processed from Jamaican castor seeds.